FredHutch/tfcb_2022/lectures/lecture05/README.md

 1. Demonstrate conversion of simple example dataset.
 Work from [Table 2 in Bedford et al. 2014](https://bedford.io/papers/bedford-flux/), available as an [Excel table in the course repo](tables/influenza-evolutionary-parameters.xlsx).

-2. Pair up to work from an HI (haemagglutination-inhibition) table and convert to tidy data.
+2. Split into small groups of 3-4 people to work from an HI (haemagglutination-inhibition) table and convert to tidy data.
 Data available as an [Excel table in the course repo](tables/influenza-titer-data.xlsx).

 ## File formats